About the course

 The objective and content of the course addresses

-- The computational mindset in future medicine – pros et cons.
+- The computational mindset, machine learning and AI in future medicine – pros et cons.

 - A guided tour of some mathematical and statistical